ekeilty17/ekeilty17.github.io/README.md

 This website is hosted by GitHub Pages and built using Jekyll.

 There is a script called `push_ghpages.sh`.
-What this does is it copies the locally compiled site files (found in `_site/`) and pushed them into the branch `gh-pages`.
+What this does is it copies the locally compiled site files (found in `_site/`) and pushes them into the branch `gh-pages`.
 These are the files that actually generate the website.
 The reason for this is to allow **custom plugins**.
 Github operates on safe-mode and only allows approved jekyll plugins to run at deployment.
 This was the cleanest and most straightforward workaround that I could find.
 Other solutions included creating custom Github actions in order to simulate a local environment at deployment.
 This just felt way too hacky and opening the possibility for bugs that I don't want to fix.

 Thus, committing to the `main` branch will not change the website.
 Only once we execute
 ```